drreynolds/smuhpc-workshop/source/session_3.rst

    .. code-block:: bash

       $ ls -l hello.exe
-      -rwxr-xr-x 1 dreynolds math 8.0K May 22 11:32 hello.exe
+      -rwxr-xr-x 1 dreynolds math 8166 May 29 12:26 hello.exe

-   The three "x" characters in the string of characters a the left of the line states state that the program may be executed by the owner (dreynolds), the group (math), and others (anyone on the system), respectively.
+   The three "x" characters in the string at the left of the line states state that the program may be executed by the owner (dreynolds), the group (math), and others (anyone on the system), respectively.